Meet the keto diet.

 Um, my soul and will to live?

 The Celiac disease diet can also help fibromyalgia, epilepsy, and multiple sclerosis.
-But I wrote “can,” meaning it’s possible.
+But I wrote “can” meaning it’s possible.
 Plus, a person with Celiac disease doesn’t have a choice.
-They have to ensure each ingredient is gluten free.
+They must ensure each ingredient is gluten free.

 Because you can cheat on a fad diet.